Skip to Content

 • Intersection Collision: Intersection accidents occur at crossroads when two or more vehicles collide.
 Failure to obey traffic signals and signs is a common cause of these accidents.

-• DUI (Driving Under the Influence) Accident: DUI accidents happen when one or more drivers involved in the collision are under the influence of alcohol or drugs, impairing their judgment and reaction times.
+• DUI (Driving Under the Influence) Accident: DUI accidents happen when one or more drivers involved in a collision are under the influence of alcohol or drugs, impairing their judgment and reaction times.

 Common Causes of Car Accidents

-Car accidents can result from a variety of factors, often involving a combination of these elements.
+Car accidents can result from various factors, often involving a combination of these elements.
 Common causes of car accidents include:

 • Speeding: Driving at speeds higher than the posted limits or too fast for road and weather conditions reduces a driver’s ability to react to unexpected situations and increases the severity of accidents.